 To run a website, there needs to be a computer somewhere to serve the website to people when they type in your URL (e.g. ifastuniversity.com).
 This is called this web hosting.
-Our site is hosted by DreamHost, using their middle-of-the-road DreamPress hosting (affiliate link).
+Our site is hosted by DreamHost, using their middle-of-the-road DreamPress hosting .

-Full disclosure, though, I now use Flywheel (affiliate link) for hosting my other websites.
+Full disclosure, though, I now use Flywheel for hosting my other websites.
 Their app just makes everything really easy for sites that don’t have membership content protection and all that jazz.
 If you want a faster, more basic site, I’d go with Flywheel.

 The hardest stuff is always business-related, not software related.
 DreamHost and MemberMouse have been really helpful in offering support when I need help (that’s one of the things you pay for).
 I don’t regret using either company.